MaximBazarov/Decore/README.md

 **WORK IN PROGRESS**
 Current version is in active development stage.
-**Please only use it in your experiments only**, the library and components is not yet tested.
+**Please only use it in your experiments**, the library and components are not yet tested.

 All those who still use the old implementation of Decore (which I do not reccommend to use in the apps other than experiments)